-"Chill, Uptight Uprighteous!" - Mk 7:1-8,14-15,21-23 - Aug 30/09
+"From The Heart" - Mk 7:1-8,14-15,21-23 - Aug 30/15

 Just a tad 'testy' toward the Pharisees, wasn't he?
 Jesus, that is.
-With only one simple question from them about washing hands, Jesus gets right in their face, accusing them of being hypocrites.
+Responding to only one simple question from them about washing hands, Jesus gets right in their face, accusing them of being hypocrites.
 His rather snarly response might seem a bit "over the top" especially since from Mark's introduction their question didn't seem that big a deal.
 Mark even felt a need to explain to his readers why the question was asked, i.e. why the Pharisees would feel compelled to ask a question about Jesus' disciples failing to wash their hands before they ate.
-That question, "Why do your disciples eat with defiled hands?" seems simple enough, particularly to anyone who might wonder why a minister, or an elder, or any other devout Christian could fail to say grace before a meal, and yet it provoked Jesus to respond with a rather aggressive answer.
+That question, "Why do your disciples eat with defiled hands?" seems simple enough, particularly to anyone who might wonder how any devout Christian could fail to say grace before a meal, and yet it provoked Jesus to respond with a really aggressive answer.

-We can only guess at what kind of answer those Pharisees were expecting, but I'm willing to bet that whatever they expected they didn't get it in the reply from Jesus.
-We, like CNN, could speculate forever as to all sorts of mumbled replies Jesus might have made: they're really hungry because we've been on the road all day; the host said 'dig in' before they had a chance; nobody showed them where the facilities are - I'm sure you could come up with a few good excuses yourself!
-But what did Jesus do?
-How did he respond to those religious nit-pickers?
-Jesus got right into their faces, not just challenging them but identifying them as the hypocrites against whom Isaiah prophesied.
-Jesus not only quoted scripture to accuse those who claimed to live by scripture; moreover he pointed to them as being the specific people against whom God had spoken through his prophet.
+We can only guess at what kind of answer those Pharisees were expecting, but I'm pretty sure what they got in the reply from Jesus was a big surprise.
+We, like the 24-hour TV News channels, could speculate forever as to all sorts of lame excuses Jesus might have made in defense of his disciples: they're really hungry because we've been on the road all day; the host said 'dig in' before they had a chance; nobody showed them where the facilities are - I'm sure you could come up with a few good excuses yourself!
+But did Jesus respond to those religious nit-pickers?
+He got right into their faces, not merely challenging them but identifying them as the hypocrites against whom Isaiah prophesied.
+Jesus not only quoted scripture to accuse those who claimed to live by scripture, he pointed to them as being the specific people against whom God had spoken through his prophet.

 Wow!
 What inspired Jesus to jump on the Pharisees so quickly, and with both feet?
 (Of course that's a rhetorical question - we know, we believe, we profess that it was God himself who inspired Jesus!)
-But why such an intense, such a passionate attack, telling these uptight uprighteous to chill?
+But why did he unleash such an intense, such a passionate attack, telling these uptight righteous zealots to back off?

 The most likely answer to that question is that Jesus had a deep and abiding concern about how people, especially the ultra-religious Pharisees, had lost sight of, could no longer hear, the message of grace and reconciliation available from God.
-When he asserted to the assembled crowd that it is not what goes into your mouth that defiles you but what comes out, Jesus identified his concern over how people had lost track of God's ultimate command to love one another.
-And when the disciples still didn't get it, Jesus explained to them in great detail the very kind of things that defile a person within their hearts.
-Jesus spelled out in great detail to his closest followers that it is from within, from the human heart, that evil intentions come, and he even listed a few examples.
-This is a definite challenge to those who believe that human nature is essentially good, and needs only to be released to do good.
-It is also a definite challenge to those who believe that acting righteous is sufficient.
+When he asserted to the assembled crowd that it is not what goes into your mouth that defiles you but what comes out, Jesus identified his concern over how people by focusing on the rules of religion had lost track of God's ultimate command to love one another.
+When the disciples still didn't get it Jesus explained to them in great detail the very kinds of things that do defile a person, spelling out in great detail to his closest followers it is from within, from the human heart, that evil intentions come and he even listed a few examples.
+This definition is a clear challenge to those who believe that human nature is essentially good and needs only to be released to do good.
+It is also a powerful counter-challenge to those who believe that acting righteous is sufficient to please God.